molszanski/iti/snow-splash/README.md

 # Snow Splash

-> ~1kB inversion of control container for Typescript/Javascript with a focus on async flow
+> ~1kB inversion of control container for Typescript/Javascript for constructor injection with a focus on async flow

 - **fully async:** merges async and a constructor injection via an async functiom (asynchronous factory pattern)
 - **clean:** does not mix application logic with framework `extends`, library `@decorators` or other magic properties